A Foodcentric Life

 • 1 large garlic clove finely chopped and smeared into a paste

-• 2 pinches sea salt and ground black pepper to taste
+• 2 pinches sea salt to taste

 Instructions